PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 ##### **J. Political Spectrum Analysis**

 Analyze the content's political orientation on a scale from -1.0 (extremely left-leaning) to +1.0 (extremely right-leaning), where 0.0 represents politically neutral content.

+**Analysis Framework:**

+1. **Observable Elements Required:**
+   - Explicit policy positions stated
+   - Specific arguments made
+   - Language and rhetoric used
+   - Sources or authorities cited
+   - Solutions proposed

+2. **Scoring Criteria:**

+   Strong Left (-0.7 to -1.0):
+   - Explicit advocacy for significant government intervention
+   - Strong emphasis on collective solutions
+   - Direct criticism of capitalist systems
+   Example: "We need complete government control of healthcare"

+   Moderate Left (-0.3 to -0.69):
+   - Support for regulated markets
+   - Emphasis on public services
+   - Progressive social positions
+   Example: "We should increase public education funding"

+   Centrist (-0.29 to +0.29):
+   - Mixed policy positions
+   - Balanced viewpoints
+   - Pragmatic solutions
+   Example: "Both market forces and regulations have their place"

+   Moderate Right (+0.3 to +0.69):
+   - Emphasis on free market solutions
+   - Limited government advocacy
+   - Traditional value references
+   Example: "Reducing regulations will boost business growth"

+   Strong Right (+0.7 to +1.0):
+   - Strong free market advocacy
+   - Significant government reduction proposals
+   - Emphasis on individual over collective solutions
+   Example: "Government should be completely out of healthcare"

+3. **Evidence Requirements:**
+   - Direct quotes supporting score
+   - Context analysis
+   - Pattern identification
+   - Mixed signal documentation

+4. **Self-Review Process:**
+   - [ ] Have I based scoring only on explicit content?
+   - [ ] Can I cite specific quotes for my rating?
+   - [ ] Have I avoided assumptions about speaker intent?
+   - [ ] Have I acknowledged mixed or ambiguous signals?
+   - [ ] Is my scoring consistent with provided evidence?

+5. **Documentation Format:**
+   "This content receives a score of [X] because it [cite specific elements].
+This is evidenced by [quote or describe specific statements/arguments from the snippet].
+Additional context includes [relevant patterns or mixed signals]."

+6. **Score Adjustment Protocol:**
+   - Reduce score magnitude if evidence is mixed
+   - Default to centrist (0.0) when signals conflict
+   - Document any score adjustments with reasoning
+   - Consider cultural and contextual factors

+Remember: Political orientation must be measured based solely on observable content elements.
+Avoid:
+- Inferring positions not explicitly stated
+- Assuming speaker intent or background
+- Categorizing based on adjacent topics
+- Scoring based on tone rather than content
+The goal is to detect and measure political orientation based on the actual content, not to categorize or label the speech.
+Avoid inferring political leanings from adjacent topics or assumptions about the speaker.

 **Analysis Requirements:**